cheokhee/cheokhee.github.io/_drafts/farewell-to-smalltalk.md

 At some point, the light bulb just clicked.
 I was no longer struggling.
 I finally got it.
 I finally grokked object-oriented programming.

-The more I used Smalltalk, the more I was amazed by the simplicity of its syntax.
+The more I use Smalltalk, the more I like it.
+Because I like Smalltalk so much, I have relocated several times for Smalltalk jobs.
+Each relocation took me to a different state and a different time zone.

+And that brings me to my current job.
+My employer is in the home stretch of migrating our enterprise system from Smalltalk to Java.
+The Smalltalk system will be shut down soon.
+I have been writing less and less Smalltalk, and more and more Java over the last few years.

+I knew this day would come.
+I have long decided to face the cold hard reality of facts: the lack of Smalltalk jobs where I live.
+It no longer makes sense to relocate hundreds of miles for Smalltalk jobs.
+Besides, I have become very comfortable with using a variety of languages.

+Obviously, I have strong feelings for Smalltalk.
+Otherwise, I wouldn't be writing this article.
+Smalltalk will always have a special place in my heart.
+I love the simplicity of its syntax.
 The rules are extremely simple and consistent.
 I can hold all the rules in my head while programming.
 There is very little cognitive load.

-Because I like Smalltalk so much, I have relocated several times for Smalltalk jobs.
-Each relocation took me to a different state.
-From the Eastern time zone to the Central time zone.
-And now in the Pacific time zone.

-The simplicity of Smalltalk syntax is really unsurpassed.

-I have dabbled in several languages in the last few years.
-Each one has its unusual syntax.
-I must say Smalltalk is my favorite language because of its syntax.
-From that point on, learning a new programming language became a whole lot easier.
-To expand my horizon, I learned other languages such as Lisp, Prolog, Ruby, Python.
+It simply appeals to the minimalist in me.

+More than anything, Smalltalk helped me grow as a developer.
+Overcoming that first paradigm shift makes subsequent paradigm shifts so much easier.
+It also made me curious
-That was when I realized Smalltalk was extremely influential in the design of many other languages.
+about other languages.
+I have looked at many other languages.

-That is because learning a programming language is more than just knowing the syntax.
-It is also the thought process.
+Inevitably, I compare the syntax to Smalltalk's.
+Of all the languages I looked at, the only one that comes close to Smalltalk's simplicity is Lisp.

+Anyway, life goes on.
+Is this a permanent goodbye?
+Who knows?
+We might cross paths again in the future.

+Thank you Smalltalk.
+Thanks for making me a better developer.
+Thanks for taking me to Silicon Valley, where I met my wife.